 If you do just one thing in Bologna, make it a visit to the Santuario.
 Located up on a hill southwest of central Bologna, this gorgeous sanctuary is an icon of the city.

-You can reach it a few ways; find out in my guide to visiting the Santuario della Madonna di San Luca.
+→ Check out my complete guide to visiting the Santuario della Madonna di San Luca!

 Explore the UNESCO porticoes